-Once a student is in the EXCEL Degree Completion Program, additional credits can be earned toward graduation by completing any of a number of options.
+Once a student is in the EXCEL Degree Completion Program, additional credits can be earned toward graduation by completing a number of options.
 These options should be discussed with the EXCEL Advisor.

-- Traditional undergraduate day courses at Grace University. - Independent studies and online courses accessed Grace University. - Condensed evening/weekend courses through Grace University. - Petition for Credit Professional Schools/Training/Certifications on a case-by-case evaluation.
+- Traditional undergraduate day courses at Grace University. - Independent studies and online courses at Grace University. - Petition for Credit Professional Schools/Training/Certifications on a case-by-case evaluation.
 Applies only to general electives. - College Level Examination Program (CLEP) exams or DANTE exams. - DELA (Documented Experiential Learning Analysis), documentation of personal experiences integrated with current research and learning outcomes.
 Applies only to general electives.